CDLQuantum2020-RBM-Team3/CohortProject_2020/Project_1_RBM_and_Tomography/Business_Application.md

 ## Step 3: Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved

-**Market Opportunity:** The Boston Consulting Group predicts that quantum simulations could represent an addressable market in pharmaceuticals of up to **$20 billion** by 2030 with **another $7 billion** coming from chemicals, materials science, and other materials science–intensive industries.
+**Market Opportunity:** The Boston Consulting Group [[BCG, 2019]](https://www.bcg.com/en-us/publications/2018/coming-quantum-leap-computing.aspx) predicts that quantum simulations could represent an addressable market in pharmaceuticals of up to **$20 billion** by 2030 with **another $7 billion** coming from chemicals, materials science, and other materials science–intensive industries.

 **Target Customers:** Pharmaceutical, chemical, and materials science companies with high R&D costs, who closely align innovation with business strategy